-Cabbage, although generally considered a cool- or cold-weather vegetable, is available year round, which makes it easy for you to pick up a head and put it on your menu, whether you're looking for an entree, a side dish, or just a snack.
-Each type of cabbage—red, green, savoy, bok choy among them—and even Brussels sprouts, offers a slightly different taste and texture, so don't be afraid to experiment.
+Cabbage, although generally considered a cool- or cold-weather vegetable, is available year round, which makes it easy for you to pick up a head and put it on your menu.
+Whether you are looking for an entree, a side dish, or just a snack, each type of cabbage—red, green, savoy, bok choy—offers a slightly different taste and texture, so do not be afraid to experiment.

-When selecting cabbage at the store, look for heads with plenty of outer leaves, and check the bottom to make sure the leaves aren't pulling away from the stem.
-Your red or green cabbage should be tightly compacted, and when you lift it, it should feel heavier than it looks.
+When selecting cabbage at the store, there are a few things to keep in mind.
+Look for heads with plenty of outer leaves, and check the bottom to make sure the leaves are not pulling away from the stem.
+Red or green cabbage should be tightly compacted, and when you lift it, it should feel heavier than it looks.
 For leafier types of cabbage, such as bok choy or napa, choose a cabbage that is green with firm stems.

+Cabbage can be steamed, baked, braised, sautéed, or stuffed.
 Many cooks prefer to trim away the bitter white core of the cabbage before shredding or cooking.
-If you need the leaves whole to stuff, you'll find it easier to separate them if you core the cabbage and plunge it into boiling water for one minute.
+If you need the leaves whole to stuff, you'll find it easier to separate them if you core the cabbage and plunge the head into boiling water for 1 minute.

 Drain well, blot dry, and proceed to separate the leaves.
 Repeat as necessary the closer you get to the center of the cabbage.